JunkyDeLuxe/angular4-starter/README.md

 4/ Using webpack dev server with a proxy url for your API routes.
 Just use /api in order to by pass with the webpack proxy.

-5/ Using less files and variables.
+5/ Using SASS/SCSS files and variables.

 # Production
 To build your application, run: